-There are other factors that can have a negative impact on a person’s cognitive skills, such as disorders of mood, anxiety and sleep.
+There are other factors that can have a negative impact on a person’s cognitive skills, such as disorders of mood, A feeling of nervousness, worried thoughts and physical distress. and sleep.
 In some cases, these factors can make memory and thinking deficits worse as well as directly affect a person’s quality of life.

 - Up to 50 percent of people with PD experience some form of depression during the disease.

 - More likely to occur in people who experience severe cognitive impairment.